-Awards include a Special Tony Award for his design of The Encounter, for which he (and co-designer Pete Malkin) also received an Evening Standard Award, a Drama Desk Award and a Helpmann Award; and three Olivier Awards for best sound design, for Harry Potter And The Cursed Child, Black Watch and Waves.
+Awards include a Special Tony Award for the sound design of The Encounter, for which he (and co-designer Pete Malkin) also received an Evening Standard Award, a Drama Desk Award and a Helpmann Award; and three Olivier Awards for best sound design, for Harry Potter And The Cursed Child, Black Watch and Waves.
 He has also received a Helpmann Award for Black Watch and an IRNE award for Wild Swans.

 He is a specialist in the use of binaural sound, being involved in a number of theatre productions, VR, exhibitions and advertising campaigns.

 His work includes 20+ productions at the Royal National Theatre, over 20 at the Royal Court and countless more at venues such as the Donmar Warehouse, Old Vic, Young Vic and in the West End.
 He has worked extensively internationally, including New York, Berlin, Cologne and Dublin.